MMV-Lab/vessel-express-napari/README.md

 ## Installation

 The easiest way to install the plugin is to open napari, go to Plugins, then Install/Uninstall plugins.
-You will be able to find the plugin by name "vessel-express".
+You will be able to find the plugin by name "vessel-express-napari".

-Or, you can install `vessel-express` via [pip]:
+Or, you can install `vessel-express-napari` via [pip]:

-    pip install vessel-express
+    pip install vessel-express-napari

 To install latest development version :